1. Who will assist me in Accent Reduction and English Pronunciation training?

 The initial diagnostic assessment will investigate and rate your current accent against your future target.
 This assessment protocol will identify your production of all the sounds required for the accent of English that you wish to master.
 The speech pathologist will record and analyse the accent features phonetically and determine the degree of variance between your current speech patterns and your overall goal.
 This information is then used to forecast the number of sessions required to address your communication needs.
 Your current accent will be rated as Mild, Moderate or Pronounced against your overall accent target.

 Read more about our accent reduction packages for corporate professionals here.

 Read more about our accent reduction services for Medical Professionals here.

 Read more about our PTE Academic Speaking Training services here.

 Do you have another question?
-Complete this contact form and we will be in touch.
+Complete this confidential contact form and we will be in touch within 12 hours.